Adult Learning 101: If you aim to sell online courses, you need to give yourself a crash course in this topic. Today.

 A reasonable understanding of how adults learn and some effort to adhere to good learning principles as you develop your offerings will stand you head and shoulders above much of the competition.

 You’ll see me come back to this topic a lot over time, but a great place to get started is with the principles of adult learning articulated decades ago by Malcolm Knowles, considered by many to be the father of adult learning theory.
-Here are Knowles’ six principles (take from his classic The Adult Learner) along with my brief thoughts on how to apply each one as you are developing learning products.
+Here are Knowles’ six principles (taken from his classic The Adult Learner) along with my brief thoughts on how to apply each one as you are creating online courses and learning products.

 Keep this in mind not just during your promotions or the initial introductions to a course.
 Make the effort repeatedly throughout the learning experience to tie points back to what the learner wants (and hopefully is getting!) through your offering.
 Just as importantly, encourage learners to make the connections themselves.
 Along these line, I like the following quote from Ellen Langer’s excellent book The Power of Mindful Learning: